 Dr. Melinda M. Rathkopf talks about her specialty of Allergy and Immunology.
-Know more about the typical day of an allergist/immunologist, life outside of the hospital, future major changes in the field, and more!
+Learn more about a typical day for an allergist/immunologist, what life is like outside of the hospital, future changes in the field, and more!

 If this is something you might be interested in, check out the American Academy of Allergy, Asthma, and Immunology.
 See if there’s an annual meeting that you can get to, whether it’s virtual in these times of COVID or it’s in-person once they’re out of this pandemic.